Is it possible to achieve long-term menstrual migraine relief and achieve your desired weight?

 Though progesterone levels also tend to decrease during this period, decreasing progesterone levels don’t cause weight gain but they may cause water retention making you feel puffy or bloated.

 Testosterone levels may also decrease during perimenopause (and menopause).
 This could result in decreased muscle mass (as well as other things like decreased libido).
 Less muscle mass would lead to decreased metabolic rate and additional possible weight gain.

-In the case of women suffering from PCOS (Polycystic ovarian syndrome), the insulin resistance that accompanies this condition leads to weight gain as well.
-But in the case of PCOS the women often have too much testosterone and this causes the weight gain to occur around the stomach and waist much like it does it men.
-Also hair at the crown of the head can thin, and hair may grown on the face and back.
+In the case of women suffering from PCOS (Polycystic Ovarian Syndrome), the insulin resistance that accompanies this condition leads to weight gain as well.
+But in the case of PCOS, the women often have too much testosterone and this causes the weight gain to occur around the stomach and waist much as it does in men.
+Also, hair at the crown of the head can thin, and hair may grow on the face and back.

-The fat that you can grab around your belly is NOT the problem.
-This is just sub-cutaneous fat, and though cosmetically not desirable, it is not the fat that increases cardiovascular and cancer risk.
+The fact that you can grab around your belly is NOT the problem.
+This is just subcutaneous fat, and though cosmetically not desirable, it is not the fat that increases cardiovascular and cancer risk.

 It is the fat beneath your abdominal muscles that surrounds your internal organs that is of greater health concern.
 This fat is called abdominal or visceral adiposity.

-It is the fat that protrudes out some men’s stomach to the point where they look like they swallowed a beach ball but yet they continue to say……….
-“Feel how hard my stomach is!”
-Of course it’s hard, there is so much fat underneath the abdominal muscles, pushing them outwards, that or course the abdomen feels hard.
+It is the fat that protrudes out some men’s stomach to the point where they look like they swallowed a beach ball but yet they continue to say, “Feel how hard my stomach is!”
+There is so much fat underneath the abdominal muscles, pushing them outwards, that of course, the abdomen feels hard.

 How do you know if you are insulin resistant?